 |XAU/USD||20 pips||6.3 pips||0.0 pips||12.5 pips|

 2) Commission fees: Most account types on Exness charge no commission on trades.
-Only the Professional Account (Raw Spread and Zero) have commission charges of up to $3.5 for each side lot for major pairs like EURUSD, which makes it $7 for a round turn.
+Only the Professional Account (Raw Spread and Zero) have commission charges starting from $0.2 and up to $3.5 for each side lot for major pairs like EURUSD, which makes it $7 for a round turn.
 Other pairs have higher commissions on the Zero Account while Raw Spread has a fixed commission per side lot of $3.50.

 Commission fees are charged whenever you open and close a trade position with the Raw Spread and Zero Accounts.

 3) Swap fees: Anytime you keep a trade position open past the closing time of the market closing time (10 PM GMT +0), you are charged swap fees which are added to your profit or loss at the time you close the trade.